 The Ministry also monitors the government’s interest in cultural sector agencies who receive crown funding.
 These agencies range from major crown entities such as Creative New Zealand to smaller organisations like the Antarctic Heritage Trust.
 Ensuring services and products of funded agencies are of a high quality that meets agreed performance targets, we offer additional support through our governance service.
 We provide names for consideration to Crown entity boards and have developed board induction programmes providing best practice support to our family of boards.

 We monitor broadcasting agencies that receive government funding and administer parts of the Broadcasting Act 1989.
 Our responsibility for local content and public broadcasting complements the Ministry of Business, Innovation and Employment’s concern for the radio spectrum and telecommunications.
 Key work in this area has included preparation of a bill to extend New Zealand’s broadcasting standards to on-demand content to ensure consistent values across platforms and work with community radio stations to ensure their ongoing compliance with the Regional Community Broadcasting Framework.
 We manage requests for non-commercial radio broadcasting licenses and liaise with Te Puni Kokiri who deals with Māori broadcasting issues.
 The Ministry works with other government agencies enabling co-production film agreements with countries such as South Africa, India and China to be signed.

-The Policy and Sector Performance Group comprises of five teams: Arts Policy, Heritage Policy, Media Policy, Ministerial Services and the Cultural Sector Performance Unit.
+The Policy and Sector Performance Group comprises of four teams: Arts & Media Policy, Heritage Policy, Ministerial Services and Sector Performance.
 The group is managed by Karen Adair, Group Manager Policy and Sector Performance.